About the Farm

 Who Should Attend?

 Anyone that want to take their farm/ranch to the next level.
 This course will examine all aspects of regenerative farming and ranching, soil health, plant health, and animal health.
 Hands-on experience will be heavily emphasized.
-This is a power-packed three days that will change your farm or ranch should be and can be.
+This is a power-packed three days that will change your farm or ranch.
 Taught by highly experienced and regenerative farmers.
-Participants will work in teams to solve real-world grazing problems and sharpen their skills.
+Participants will learn skills that will give them the ability to increase their profitability.

 Tuition of $1,375 includes: